A family of non-periodic tilings of the plane by right golden triangles: Results

 One can show that the choice $k=1,2$ does not work, as for $k=1,2$ there is a periodic tiling satisfying the local rule $L_k$.
 The choice $k=3$ might work.
 However, there are lcm$(4,3)=12$ legal stars of the shape $C_6,C_7$ for that $k$, thus the local rule becomes too complicated any way.
 So the choice $k=4$ seems to be optimal. \end{remark}

-\begin{proof}[Proof of Corollary~\ref{c1}] Consider the supertile of order 0 shown on Fig.~\ref{pic6}.
+\begin{proof}[Proof of Corollary~\ref{c1}] Consider the supertile of order 0 shown in Fig.~\ref{pic6}.
 Decomposing that large tile 8 times, we obtain a supertile of order 8 which is an L-tiling by Theorem~\ref{thm0} (see Fig.~\ref{pic141}).
-The green triangle $A$
+The green tile $A$

 has the same color as the initial large tile.
-Thus, if we decompose this supertile $S_8$ eight times the green triangle will produce another supertile $S_8$.
+Thus, if we decompose this supertile $S_8$ eight times, then the green tile will produce another supertile $S_8$.
 In this way we can construct a tower of supertiles $S_0\subset S_8\subset S_{16}\subset \dots$ whose union is an L-tiling of the entire plane. \end{proof}

 \begin{remark} One can show that there are only 7 different small tiles and 15 different large tiles (up to isometry) that occur in supertiles as inner tiles (a tile is called \emph{an inner tile of a supertile}, if no its side lies on the border of the supertile).
 Thus we can reduce the total number of proto-tiles to 22.
 Indeed, to prove Corollary~\ref{c1}, we do not need remaining tiles. \end{remark}